HarryStevens/-DEPRECATED-strings/README.md

 <a name="toTitleCase" href="#toTitleCase">#</a> strings.<b>toTitleCase</b>(<i>string</i>[, <i>array</i>])

 Transforms a string into title case, where the first letter of every word is capitalized except for certain prepositions, articles and conjunctions.
-You can include an optional array to ignore strings of your choice, such as acronyms.
-E.g. `strings.toTitleCase("james comey to remain on as FBI director", ["FBI"]) // "James Comey to Remain on as FBI Director"`
+You can include an optional array to ignore strings of your choice, such as acronyms. `strings.toTitleCase("james comey to remain on as FBI director", ["FBI"]) // "James Comey to Remain on as FBI Director"`